IOC’s large role in anti-doping creates conflict of interest

 “You can’t be the leading regulator and tell everyone else to be independent when you’re not,” said Rob Koehler, a former WADA executive who know leads Global Athlete, which seeks a louder voice for athletes in the Olympic world.

 WADA has introduced major governance reforms, part of which are designed to give athletes a bigger say.
-He said defining “independence” for a global regulator such as WADA is a difficult task.
+Reedie said defining “independence” for a global regulator such as WADA is a difficult task.

 “Nobody, that I can remember, was demanding independence up until roughly December 2014 when we started to struggle with the Russia exercise,” Reedie said.